pangenome/pggb-workshop/README.md

 We can do many things with these graphs.
 First, we get a number of diagnostic images out of the pipeline, based on the graphs.
 These give a human interface to the graph models that can help us to understand the alignments at a high level.
 We're also able to produce variant calls (in `pggb`), using `vg deconstruct`.
 The graphs from `pggb` can be used as reference systems for short read alignment with `vg giraffe` or long read alignment with `GraphAligner`.
 Using `odgi` we can use the graphs as reference systems to describe homology relationships between whole genomes.

-## Get into the right directory
+## Start a web server for browsing outputs

+In another shell, let's set up a system that will make it easy for us to look at the visual outputs of `pggb` in a web browser.

 First, change directory into the workshop data directory.

     cd ~/workshop_materials/pangenomics

-You should see `HLA-zoo`.
-That has our initial data for this workshop.
-See if you can find where the sequence data is in this directory.

-## Start a web server for browsing outputs

-In another shell, let's get a web server running that will let us look at images generated very quickly:
+Get a web server running that will let us look at images generated very quickly:

     python -m http.server 8899